linkml/linkml/docs/howtos/using-jsonld.md

 ## LinkML and JSON-LD

-LinkML provides a single "polymorphic" language for describing multiple aspects of your data.
+LinkML provides a single "polyglot" language for describing multiple aspects of your data.

 One of the value propositions of LinkML is that it allows a single Source of Truth with compilation to multiple representations using generators.